 The David Davis Mansion is a must-see for any history lover, as it was finished in 1872 and is one of the protected historic places in Illinois.
 It was added to the National Register of Historic Places in 1972 and was designated a National Historic Landmark in 1975.

-This beautiful Victorian home was once owned by Supreme Court Justice David Davis and his wife, Sarah Davis.
-The Mansion is now open to the public for tours and is a popular spot for weddings and events.
+Supreme Court Justice David Davis and his wife, Sarah Davis, once owned this beautiful Victorian home.
+The Mansion is now open for tours and is a popular spot for weddings and events.
 The grounds are also beautifully landscaped and there’s a lovely garden to explore.

-Although Judge David Davis’ name might not be a household one, the historic mansion serves as a reminder to visitors that Illinois played a monumental part in America’s history in the 19th century.
+Although Judge David Davis’ name might not be a household one, the historic mansion reminds visitors that Illinois played a monumental part in America’s history in the 19th century.
 So this Italianate and Second Empire-inspired home with a Victorian flare is a stunning reminder of Illinois’ place in history.

 4. Hike the Constitution Trail